Chinook king salmon studio illustration — silver-blue back, white belly, black spots on the back and both tail lobes — against a black background.

 Water Temp

-Anchovies, herring, sardines, krill, squid — feed heavily before river runs
+Anchovies, herring, sardines, krill, squid — feed heavily during ocean phase before river return

 How to Catch Salmon (King/Chinook)